1iveowl/HttpMachine.PCL/README.md

 ## Version history

+### 6.0.1
+- Fixed: a request with neither `Content-Length` nor `Transfer-Encoding` is now treated as having no body, per [RFC 9112 6.3](https://www.rfc-editor.org/rfc/rfc9112#section-6.3) rule 6 ("If this is a request message and none of the above are true, then the message body length is zero").
+The close-delimited "read until the connection closes" rule applies to responses only.
+  Previously such requests — for example `GET / HTTP/1.0` or any request with `Connection: close` — never completed until `Execute` was called with an empty buffer, which could hang a server built on the parser, and any following pipelined request was silently consumed as body data.
+- Known issue, unchanged in this release: a *response* with keep-alive but no framing headers is treated as an immediately complete zero-length message, where [RFC 9112 6.3](https://www.rfc-editor.org/rfc/rfc9112#section-6.3) rule 8 says it should be close-delimited.
+Correcting this changes behaviour for existing consumers, so it is deferred out of this patch release.

 ### 6.0
 - **Breaking:** removed the unused `ParserStatus` enum.
 - Added `Execute(ReadOnlySpan<byte>)` and the optional `IHttpParserSpanDelegate` interface for zero-copy body delivery; `IHttpParserDelegate` is unchanged, so existing delegates keep working.